Our History

 Gala, Vice-Chair

-Recently graduating with a dual master's degree in Business Administration and Public Health, with a concentration in health policy and management from Stony Brook University, Mmutaka brings a wealth of knowledge and dedication to her work in Healthcare Administration.
-Mmutaka also holds a Bachelor's degree in Public Health from the State University of New York Albany, laying a strong foundation for her endeavors.
+Mmutaka holds a dual master’s degree in Business Administration and Public Health, with a concentration in Health Policy and Management, from Stony Brook University.
+She also earned a Bachelor’s degree in Public Health from the State University of New York at Albany, providing a strong academic foundation for her work in healthcare administration.

-Mmutaka's dedication to academic excellence and commitment to public health has been recognized through several scholarships, including the Stony Brook Program in Public Health's Ann Tempone Award, the New York Regional Chapter of the National Association of Health Services Executives 2023 Scholarship Award, and the HLNY 2023 Achievement Award of Distinction Scholarship.
+Her commitment to academic excellence and public health leadership has been recognized through several awards and scholarships, including the Stony Brook Program in Public Health’s Ann Tempone Award, the New York Regional Chapter of the National Association of Health Services Executives (NAHSE) 2023 Scholarship Award, and the HLNY 2023 Achievement Award of Distinction Scholarship.

-Beyond her professional pursuits, Mmutaka finds balance in her life through activities such as going to the gym, exploring all things beauty related, and spending time with family and friends.
+Outside of her professional work, Mmutaka enjoys staying active at the gym, exploring beauty and wellness, and spending quality time with family and friends.

 • Jonathan Acevedo